GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets-integration/index.md

 ---

-First-Party Sets (FPS) is a web platform mechanism which allows browsers to understand the relationships amongst a collection of domains so that browsers can make key decisions (such as whether to facilitate access to cross-site cookies) to enable site functionality,  and so this information can be presented to users.
-FPS allows sites to share information across domains with specific controls in place.
+First-Party Sets (FPS) is a web platform mechanism which helps browsers to understand the relationships amongst a collection of domains.
+This allows browsers to make key decisions (such as whether to facilitate access to cross-site cookies) to enable certain site functions and to present this information to users.
+FPS allows sites to share data across domains, with specific controls.

 ## Familiarize yourself with the API

 Chrome has been iterating on FPS based on feedback from the ecosystem.
-The original proposal had required that sites share a common brand, a common privacy policy, and common ownership.
-After listening to feedback, some of which is [summarized on GitHub repo](https://github.com/WICG/first-party-sets/issues/93#issuecomment-1298786481), Chrome has updated the proposal to orient around "primaries" and "subsets" so that FPS can better focus on use cases.
-The subsets approach creates different rules based on different domains to improve flexibility and transparency on the web.
+The original proposal required that sites share a common brand, a common privacy policy, and common ownership.
+After listening to feedback, some of which is [summarized on GitHub repo](https://github.com/WICG/first-party-sets/issues/93#issuecomment-1298786481), Chrome has updated the proposal to orient around "primaries" and "subsets" of domains, so FPS can better focus on use cases.
+The subsets approach creates different rules for different domains to improve flexibility and transparency.

 There are two key components to the proposal: